Waxing

 There is low ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at big angle, so their combined tidal force is weak.

-The Moon is 12 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 12 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 130 of Meeus index or 1083 from Brown series.

 The length of the current synodic month is 5 hours and 16 minutes shorter than the mean synodic month length.
 It is 53 minutes longer compared to 21st century's shortest synodic month length.

-10 days after point of perigee on 13 July 2010 at 11:21 in ♌ Leo.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next 5 days, until the Moon reaches the point of next apogee on 28 July 2010 at 23:50 in ♓ Pisces.
+10 days since point of perigee on 13 July 2010 at 11:21 in ♌ Leo the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next 5 days until the Moon reaches the point of next apogee on 28 July 2010 at 23:50 in ♓ Pisces.

 The Moon is 393 904 km (244 761 mi) away from Earth and getting further over the next 5 days until the point apogee when Earth-Moon distance is going to be 405 955 km (252 249 mi).

-12 days after descending node on 11 July 2010 at 07:30 in ♋ Cancer.
-The Moon is located south of the ecliptic over the following day, until the lunar orbit crosses from South to North in ascending node on 24 July 2010 at 07:59 in ♑ Capricorn.
+12 days after descending node on 11 July 2010 at 07:30 in ♋ Cancer the Moon is positioned south of the ecliptic over the following day until the lunar crosses the ecliptic again from South to North in ascending node on 24 July 2010 at 07:59 in ♑ Capricorn.

-1 day since the previous standstill on 22 July 2010 at 11:12 in ♐ Sagittarius when the Moon has reached South declination of ∠-25.034°, the lunar orbit is extending northward over the next 13 days to face maximum declination of ∠24.984° at the point of next northern standstill on 6 August 2010 at 02:49 in ♊ Gemini.
+1 day since the last southern standstill on 22 July 2010 at 11:12 in ♐ Sagittarius when the Moon has reached South declination of ∠-25.034° the lunar orbit is extending northward over the next 13 days to face maximum declination of ∠24.984° at the point of next northern standstill on 6 August 2010 at 02:49 in ♊ Gemini.

 In 2 days on 26 July 2010 at 01:37 in ♒ Aquarius the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.